AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 field in the CSV.
 It is also possible to change sharing settings for a sample via the `sample share` and `sample unshare` commands.
 Un-sharing (redacting) a sample from a project is rare but may be needed if a sample has been added to a project in error.
 Sharing may be useful if an existing sample is to be reused in a new investigation.

-You can try un-sharing from `XYZ-Group` one of the records we created above by running
+You can try un-sharing from `Workshop-Group` one of the records we created above by running
 ```
-austrakka sample unshare -g XYZ-Group -s testsample3
+austrakka sample unshare -g Workshop-Group -s testsample3
 ```
 where you should replace `testsample3` with a Seq_ID you used during metadata upload.

 Multiple Seq_IDs can be specified like
 ```
-austrakka sample unshare -g XYZ-Group -s testsample3 -s testsample4
+austrakka sample unshare -g Workshop-Group -s testsample3 -s testsample4
 ```

 If you look at the list of samples in the group, this sample will no longer be visible.

 To re-share this sample into the group, try running
 ```
-austrakka sample share -g XYZ-Group -s testsample3
+austrakka sample share -g Workshop-Group -s testsample3
 ```

 This gives all users with a Viewer role in the group the right to view the sample in the context of the group,